Ragini MMS 2: Critical reception

 Madhureeta Mukherjee of the Times of India rated the movie 3.5 out 5 and said, "The film provides the usual creepy cliches – creaking windows, ghostly shadows and bedraggled ghosts.
 There are a few spooky moments, but fewer leap-out-of-your-seat scenes.
 Sunny looks deathly desirable and plays the sexed-up baby doll with abandon.
 While her 'act' is good, her 'performance' doesn't really climax.
 Yet, she gives us a 'drool-worthy' adult-horror film – one of its kind for Bollywood."

-Mohar Basu of Koimoi rated the movie 3 out 5 concluding, "Ragini MMS 2 is quite a pleasant surprise.
-It is not everyday that you begin your morning watching a Sunny Leone film, where she actually manages to bewilder you something close to a performance.
-Interestingly threaded with ample hair raising minutes, the film's ability to seem unrelentingly real is what makes it an entertaining watch.
-Not worth an Oscar but worth spending your popcorn over this weekend for sure."

 Shubhra Gupta of The Indian Express rated the movie 2.5 out 5 stating, "Despite its harum-scarum script and barely-there logic, I quite enjoyed 'Ragini MMS 2' in the portions when Sunny Leone is in full stride.Where it falters is in the lack of novelty in the scenes that feature the spirit, and its bloody trail: there are a couple of scenes that send a shiver down your spine, but then it all becomes familiar.
 A little more attention to that, and to the storyline, and this will become a solid franchise."

 Namita Karkera of Rediff.com gave the film a score of 1.5 out of 5 noting, "Sunny Leone looks hot alright but with scary scenes being average at best, Ragini MMS 2 isn't half as scary as it is supposed to be.
 At best, the film seems like a spoof.
 The second half of the movie however fares better.
 Overall the movie still manages to scare at some shots, make us laugh and enjoy Sunny Leone in her skimpy outfits."